 - Depart from New Jersey if you’re a day tripper with a car.

-- Make reservations early, crown tour fills six months out, pedestal six weeks out for weekends and holidays.
+- Make reservations early, crown tour sells out six months in advance.
+Pedestal tour can sell out six weeks in advance for weekends and holidays.

 - If short on time, skip Ellis Island.